oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 Your proposal should include clear explanations for how you plan to solve each of the problems you decide to tackle.
 (This may entail repeating the sections suggested in the proposal template three times, since this GSoC project is essentially made up of three separate mini-projects.)

-### Generate images for LaTeX expressions
+### 1.2.
+Generate images for LaTeX expressions

-Introduce SVG rendering for all LaTeX expressions, so that MathJax can be removed from the learner pages
+This project aims to introduce SVG rendering for all LaTeX expressions in explorations, so that MathJax can be removed as a dependency from the learner pages (which has the nice side effect of making the explorations load faster).

 **Team**: Learner and Creator Experience